5/28/17, in SF, w SF

 ‘I think what I do is really “false.”
 For me, a film is not just storytelling but an attempt for me to share some perceptions with the viewer.
 A film for me is a mechanism to show thought, but I interpret thought as a mix of perception and emotion.’
 Lucrecia Martel, Film Comment, 2009

 Camera as present, class and race conflict, anachronisms to reflect that this process hasn’t ended, it matters whether she kills a child or a dog, but mainly, she should have stopped the car to check.

-I thought, with this new life-style, that I would try watching movies alone.
-That will give me the flexibility to watch the films I really want, but it’s not as good.
+With this new life-style, I’m going to try watching movies at home.
+That will give me the flexibility to watch the films I really want.

 Spring Night, Summer Night (1967)

 I’m not quite sure why this film is so exciting to PC, there were beautiful shots and the story was so human and sad, but it didn’t consume me.